osg-htc/docs/docs/data/xrootd/install-cms-xcache.md

 - `set resourcename = YOUR_RESOURCE_NAME`: the resource name registered with the OSG for example ("T2_US_UCSD")

 !!! note
-    Xrootd can manage a set of independent disk for the cache.
-So you can modify file `90-cms-xcache-disks.cfg` and add the disks there then `/mnt/stash` just becomes a place to hold symlinks.
+    XRootD can manage a set of independent disk for the cache.
+So you can modify file `90-cms-xcache-disks.cfg` and add the disks there then `rootdir` just becomes a place to hold symlinks.

 ### Ensure the xrootd service has a certificate